oaswrap/spec/README.md

 **Q: How do I handle authentication in the generated docs?**
 A: Define security schemes using `option.WithSecurity()` and apply them to routes with `option.Security()`.
 The generated docs will include authentication UI.

-**Q: Can I customize the documentation UI?**
-A: Yes!
-The built-in handlers support three different UI options: Stoplight Elements (default), Swagger UI, and Redoc.
-Use `option.WithSwaggerUI()`, `option.WithRedoc()`, or `option.WithStoplightElements()` to choose your preferred interface.
-All UIs are powered by [`oaswrap/spec-ui`](https://github.com/oaswrap/spec-ui) for consistent, modern documentation experiences.

 ## Contributing